- Free Culture Book Club - Magnificent Mechanical Man §37–49 from Aug 1, 2020, 7:03am

 - Length: Approximately 29,000 words

-- Content Advisories: Some harsh language, racism, implied racialized police violence, an attack on a police station
+- Content Advisories: Some coarse language, racism, implied racialized police violence, an attack on a police station

 This should go without saying—even though I’m going to repeat it with every Book Club installment—but Content Advisories are not any sort of judgment on my part, just topics that come up in the work that I noticed and might benefit from a particular mood or head space for certain audiences.
 It’s to help you make a decision, rather than a decision in and of itself.